Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 300 S Sunrise Way

 Carl Lykken donated $10,000 in 1971 to be used for the construction of a new city library.
-He was one of Palm Springs pioneers and a 29-year member of the Palm Springs Library Board.
+He was one of Palm Springs’s pioneers and a 29-year Palm Springs Library Board member.
 The city passed proposition “R” for seven new recreational facilities, including a new library.
 Of the money raised, $104,733 went to William Cody for the library design.
 The building was expected to cost $1 million.
-It was to be built on what was then the Polo Grounds, but is now by the baseball field.
-Groundbreaking was on June, 1974.
-Contractor Peter Kiewit built the new main library at a cost of $1,418,000.
+It was to be built on what was then the Polo Grounds but is now by the baseball field.
+Groundbreaking was in June 1974.
+Contractor Peter Kiewit built the new central library for $1,418,000.

 A central and spectacular focus in the new building was the indoor fountain set in a skylighted atrium.
-The decorative fountain tiles and tile work were donated by the Friends Of The Library.
+The Friends Of The Library donated the decorative fountain tiles and tile work.

 palm-springs-library-william cody